MohdDilshad-nitk/Custom_Tshirt_Designer/README.md

 ## Usage

-Once the development server is running, open your web browser and navigate to `http://localhost:3000` to access the website.
+Once the development server is running, open your web browser and navigate to `http://localhost:5173` or the link provided by the vite in the terminal to access the website.
 From there, users can interact with the 3D T-shirt model, customize the color, and upload or generate images for the logo.

 ## Contributing